Texas Mineral Rights Buyout Offer? Exclusive Guide

 Can I sell part of my minerals and keep the rest?

 Yes.
-You can sell a fractional interest, specific depths, or production from certain wells while retaining everything else.
-These partial sales require carefully drafted deeds that precisely define what is being conveyed and what is being retained.
+Partial sales are possible.
+They require carefully drafted deeds that precisely define what is being conveyed and what is being retained.
 This is not a place for generic forms.
-Learn more about when and why deed precision matters.
+See our overview of when a mineral deed is required in Texas for more context on how these transactions work.

 What are the tax consequences of selling?

 Selling mineral rights triggers capital gains tax.
-If you inherited, your stepped-up basis may reduce the taxable gain.
-The IRS guidance on sales of property interests provides general framework, but depletion history and state tax considerations add complexity unique to mineral rights.
+Inherited interests involve additional factors that affect the calculation.
 The price on the offer letter is not what you take home.
 Consult your tax advisor before accepting any offer.

 Conclusion